The Art of Slowing Down: 10 Practical Tips for the Always-On Overdoers

 5) Remember Parkinson’s Law: “Work expands to fill the time available for its completion.”

 This saying reminds me to limit my work and still get it done so I can then focus on other things.
-Most of us are stretching work we could do in 4 hours to last a whole day, thanks to procrastination, distractions and multi-tasking.
-Set yourself stricter time limits for work; incentivise yourself by adding in those fun things you feel you never have time to do.
+Lots of people are stretching work they could do in 4 hours to last a whole day, thanks to procrastination, distractions and multi-tasking (not to mention the expectation that you should be working all day).
+Set yourself stricter time limits for work; incentivise yourself by adding in those fun things you feel you 'never' have time to do.

 6) Disconnect to reconnect